Believe In Your Success

 Nobody has ever achieved anything great without failing at least once in their life.
 We all make mistakes and when you do, it means you’ve just eliminated one obstacle that hinders you from your goal.

 I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
-Twenty-six times, I’ve been trusted to take the game winning shot and missed.
+Twenty-six times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed. – Michael Jordan

 Never let critics discourage you.

 Be wary of people who put you down.
-Never let them convince you that you are less than who you really are.
+Never let them convince you that you are less than who you are.

-There will always be people who would discourage and won’t believe that you can achieve your goals.
+There will always be people who would discourage you and won’t believe that you can achieve your goals.
 Listen to their reasons why they believe that way and use it to positively improve yourself.

 Give yourself to others.